Exoskeletons are all over the place these days, so let's concentrate on the exiting thing: the wings!

 Or that's how it could be.
 The Fluglicht project is dedicated to this idea.
 We work for a future more interesting than all those dull tuesday mornings.
 And we want this future to start now.
 This is how.

 The current concept uses an exoskeleton for the arms and ankles.
 It can detect the motions of the respective joints.
 These motions are mirrored onto a pair of flapping wings and rudders fastend to the backpack looking similar to those of birds.
-The wings use hydraulics for power.
+The wings use battery and electric motors for power.
 All reactive forces are mirrored onto the exoskeleton.
 Thus, the pilot can feel the aerodynamic forces acting on the wings.
 You will be able to fly with it.
 But not just that.
 The ultimate goal is to make flying feel as genuine as possible.

 Give me details!